SAP-archive/teched2020-DEV161/exercises/ex2/README.md

-# Exercise 2 - BAS Tour (SAP Business Application Studio Tour)
+# Exercise 2 - BAS Tour (SAP Business Application Studio Product Tour)

 In this exercise, you will familiarize yourself with SAP Business Application Studio.